GED Math Study Guide: Algebra

 Quadratic Formula

-When a quadratic equation cannot be easily factored, we use the Quadratic Formula to find the solutions.
+When a quadratic equation cannot be easily factored, we use the quadratic formula to find the solutions.

 The solutions of \(ax^2 + bx + c = 0\) are given by the formula: